rein14/Jiji_scraper_Pyspark/README.md

 # Tonaton.com scraper

+Tonaton is ecommerce platfor based in Ghana.

-This project crawls and scrapes data from tonaton.com to the input_data directory and then data is cleaned up, tranformed and saved to the output_data directory.
-Then the data transformed data is loaded into postgresql db table
+This project basically crawls and scrapes data from tonaton.com as input data which then data is cleaned up, tranformed and saved as our output_data .
+Then after our output data is transformed and loaded into postgresql db table

 ## Requirements
 * Pyspark